ylleonv/GLMcat/cran-comments.md

 * ubuntu 18.04.5 (on travis-ci), R 3.6.3
 * win-builder (devel)

-Hello, I hereby submit version 0.1.1 of GLMcat
+Hello, I hereby submit version 0.1.2 of GLMcat

- - The only modification was to remove the base package from Imports in the description file
+ - The only modification was to update the design matrix of the function DiscreteCM()

 There was 1 NOTE:
 installed size is 19.3Mb